 Let’s say, like many men, you’ve been getting your PSA checked every year as part of your routine checkup.
-In the past it’s always hovered around 2 or maybe as high as 3.0 and suddenly it’s up to 5!
+In the past it has always hovered around 2 or maybe as high as 3.0, and suddenly it’s up to 5!
 Or maybe this is your first PSA test.
 Everyone knows that 4.0 is the magic number, anything above that means something is not right with your prostate.
 Right?
-Actually it’s a lot more complicated than that but for this video we’ll take that as a given.
+Actually, it’s a lot more complicated than that, but for this video we’ll take that as a given.
 OK, so the number is high, what do you do?
 Well, if you’re like many men your first instinct might be something like this…

 “Aaaah, I’ve got prostate cancer!
 Cut the *****ing thing out”!

 Unfortunately there are a bunch of people in the medical community that will support and even encourage that instinct.
 It’s the wrong instinct.

 Now just to be clear, this video is not advocating any sort of wonder-cure and we’re not downplaying how serious prostate cancer can be.
 Everything we’ll talk about here is backed up by good science, the latest technology, and highly trained medical professionals.

 Let’s stop and talk for a second about the prostate.
 No offense to our creator, or to evolution or whatever you believe about human origins, but you couldn’t find a worse place to situate an organ, especially one that can be prone to problems.
 It’s…”down there”.
 And it’s in the middle of everything “down there”.
 Your urethra, that tube that carries urine out from the bladder, runs right through it… as do a couple of nerve bundles that control your ability to get and maintain an erection.
 And its located right in there close to the rectum.
 So, right in the middle of three really important systems.

 OK.
 Back to your story.
 You’ve got the high PSA number.
 What’s likely to happen now?